Install a GRID driver on compute-optimized and vGPU instances (Windows)

 acs-plugin-manager --fetchTimeout 0 --exec --plugin gpu_grid_driver_install

-• Timeout: The timeout period for the command execution on the instance.
-If the command times out, Cloud Assistant stops the command process.
+• Timeout Period: Set the timeout period for the command.
+If the command times out, Cloud Assistant terminates the process.
 Set this parameter to 600.

 Note

-The value of timeout must be a positive integer in seconds.
-The value must be in the range of 10 to 86,400 (24 hours).
-The default value is 60.
+The Timeout Period value must be a positive integer from 10 to 86,400.
+Unit: seconds.
+The default value is 60 seconds.

-2. Click Run to install the GRID driver using the Cloud Assistant command.
+2. Click Run to execute the command and install the GRID driver.

 1. Restart the GPU-accelerated instance.